Shakermaker001/credit-risk-classification/README.md

 Analysis Overview
-- The purpose of the analysis was to identify high and low risk borrowers based on a set of features provided in a lending_data.csv
+- The purpose of the analysis was to identify high and low risk borrowers based on a set of features provided in a 'lending_data.csv'
 - The data was based on a set of parameters such as loan size, interest rate and income of the borrowers.
 The goal is to predict whether or not the borrower is a 'high risk' target
 - The value percentage of the low and high risk targets were 97% and 3% respectively